austinbenincasa/Pymico/Readme.md

 ## Purpose of Plugins

-The purpose of a plugin is to dynamically give functionallity to a minion to interact with the system that it is installed on.
+The purpose of a plugin is to dynamically give functionallity to a minion and thus a master to interact with programs and services that are installed on a minion

 ## Purpose of Controllers

-The purpose of a plugin is to dynamically give functionallity to a Master to interact with a programs that is installed next to the master.
+The purpose of a plugin is to dynamically give functionallity to a Master to interact with programs or services that are installed on the master.